Class ConstraintProto.Builder

 The all_diff constraint forces all variables to take different values.

-.operations_research.sat.AllDifferentConstraintProto all_diff = 13;
+.operations_research.sat.AllDifferentConstraintProto all_diff = 13;- Specified by:

 - The allDiff.